Euro zone sovereigns kick off January funding | Business

 Euro zone sovereigns kick off January funding

-Italy and Slovenia kicked off the January issuance window for euro zone governments with syndicated debt sales on Wednesday.
-All will be sold via syndication, where a borrower hires banks to sell the debt directly to end investors, allowing it to raise a larger size and target a bigger investor base.
-January is typically a busy window for government syndications as debt management offices look to proceed with their funding plans.
+German state lender KfW received record demand for a bond sale on Tuesday even after it cut the yield it offered investors.
+In addition to the syndicated debt sales, Germany raised 3.13 billion euros from a new 10-year bond sold at auction.

-Italy and Slovenia kicked off the January issuance window for euro zone governments with syndicated debt sales on Wednesday.
-Italy launched a new 30-year bond that will price later on Wednesday, just weeks before parliament convenes to elect a new president on Jan.
+Italy and Slovenia kicked off the first major euro zone government bond sales of 2022 on Wednesday, the start of a big increase in net issuance from governments this year as European Central Bank bond purchases slow.
+Italy will raise 7 billion euros ($7.93 billion) from a 30-year bond that received over 55 billion euros of demand and will price later on Wednesday, weeks before parliament convenes to elect a new president on Jan.
 24.

-Slovenia launched new four- and 40-year bonds, according to memos from two lead managers seen by Reuters.
-All will be sold via syndication, where a borrower hires banks to sell the debt directly to end investors, allowing it to raise a larger size and target a bigger investor base.
+Slovenia will raise 1.75 billion euros from 4 and 40-year bonds on the back of 6.6 billion euros of demand, Refinitiv capital markets news service IFR reported.
+January is typically a busy window for syndicated government debt sales as debt management offices seek to pursue their funding plans.

-January is typically a busy window for government syndications as debt management offices look to proceed with their funding plans.
-In addition to the syndicated debt sales, Germany will sell a new 10-year bond at auction, targetting 4 billion euros.
+The backdrop is different this year, as the ECB is set to end its pandemic emergency bond buying programme in March.
+Even though governments are expected to issue less debt this year, after adjusting for ECB purchases, UBS expects positive net supply for the first time since 2019, at 112 billion euros this year from the 10 biggest euro area issuers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)